Package Torello.Java

 Class OSResponse also contains the field response, which signals what the OS-Process' return-value was.
 Operating-Systems, generally, return a '0' to indicate the process ran to completion without errors, and some other value to signal an error occurred.

-java.lang.Process allows a user to redirect output, and collect-input to and from any number of additional sources.
+java.lang.Process provides several additional-features that allow a user to redirect output, and collect-input to and from any number of additional sources, among others.
 There is copious documentation about OSExtras, explaining these features.

 To specialize an Operating-System call with an OSExtras instance, just call this class' setOSExtras(...) method, with any neccessary configurations.